UFO Photographs

 10. Billy Meier Photos (1970s, Switzerland)

 Some of the most famous UFO images ever published.
-Highly influential, visually striking, and deeply controversial.
-Essential because of their impact on UFO culture, even though the case is heavily disputed.
+Highly influential because of their impact on UFO culture, even though the case is heavily disputed.
+We use this image in our Youtube Channel.

 11. Costa Rica Lake Cote / Aerial Survey Photo (1971, Costa Rica)